mathewzilla/old_matlab/README.md

 TO DO:

-i) Get one whole classifier working on one dataset again
+i) Get one whole classifier working on one dataset again TICK

-ii) Get timer measurement working
+ii) Get timer measurement working TICK

-iii) Get other classifiers working again
+iii) Get other classifiers working again TICK

 iv) Get one classifier working on another dataset